Baldwin Wallace University: Campus Media

-Although Baldwin Wallace does not offer a Journalism major (just classes), the campus does have student media.
-The longest running and official campus newspaper is The Exponent.
-Exponent Campus Media oversees two papers, "Buzz!" and "The Exponent".
-The college has two student-run magazines, The Maelstrom and The Mill.
-The Maelstrom is a satirical magazine that has been known to poke fun at campus issues.
-The Mill is BW's annual literary and art magazine; it showcases the creativity of the entire student body.
+The oldest campus newspaper is the official one, The Exponent, which also has a supplement called "Buzz!".
+The college has two student-run magazines, The Maelstrom (a satirical magazine) and The Mill (a literary and art magazine).

-The campus offers student opportunities in the area of television and radio.
 BuzzTV allows students to produce short movies and shows that air locally.
-BW also has a radio station WBWC 88.3 FM.
-The radio station has student DJ's who run radio shows.
-Many of the students are broadcast majors.
-WBWC first signed on in 1958 as the first totally student funded and operated radio station in the United States.
+BW's radio station is WBWC (88.3 FM).
+Many of the students involved are broadcast majors.
+WBWC first signed on in 1958 and claims to be the first student-funded and operated radio station in the United States.

 Athletics

 BW's school colors are officially brown and gold, though in the past they adopted burgundy and teal as well as maroon and gold for their marketing literature.

 The school's varsity sports teams are the Baldwin Wallace Yellow Jackets.
 They participate in the NCAA's Division III and the Ohio Athletic Conference.
 The university has long rivalries with John Carroll Blue Streaks and Mount Union Purple Raiders.

 Lou Higgins Center is home to the physical education department, athletics, and recreational sports and services.
 The Lou Higgins Center was renovated and expanded in 2005.
 Beyond Varsity Athletics, Baldwin Wallace offers club sports, Intramurals, Aerobic Classes, a Fitness Center and Weight Room.
 Higgins Center is home to many of the athletic offices, along with Bagley Hall.
 Bagley Hall was originally owned by the Cleveland Browns and was used as the team's summer training facility.
 After the Browns left for Baltimore, the university converted the facility into a residence hall.
 In 2012, Bagley Hall was converted into athletic offices.

 Baldwin Wallace's football team was coached by Lee Tressel, who led the team to an undefeated record in 1978, and subsequently the NCAA Division III Championship.
 In 2008, the athletic turf on George Finnie Stadium was renovated and named "Tressel Field" in honor of the Tressel Family.

 Perhaps the most notable BW athlete from the 20th century was Harrison Dillard, the only male so far to win Olympic titles in both sprinting and hurdling events, in the 1948 Summer Olympics.
 The teams of the Sidney High School Yellow Jackets were named after Baldwin Wallace graduate Granville Robinson became Head Coach at Sidney High School.

 In 2009, after almost 20 years of use, BW adopted a new logo and modified the mascot for the athletic teams.